zethon/ttvg/docs/lua-dev.md

 # 6. Utilities

-The `Utils` offers a group of helper functions.
+The `Utils` namespace offers a group of helper functions.

 <br/>